Career Counseling

 However you came across this page, I’m thrilled you’re here.
 Take a look to see if my career counseling might be right for you.

-You might manage these challenges by avoiding career decisions or remaining in an unsatisfying job due to a fear of change.
+You might manage these challenges by delaying career decisions or staying in a role without a clear path forward.

 Persistent dissatisfaction in your professional life can cause you to second-guess your abilities and potential.
 This can eventually lead to burnout and feelings of hopelessness, making it even harder to envision a fulfilling career.